-Saucy, tangy and so flavorful Grilled BBQ Tofu Vegan Kebabs are slathered in Bourbon BBQ Sauce.
-These vegan kebabs are simple to make and packed with late summer favorites!
-This recipe is vegetarian, vegan and easily gluten free. [ VIDEO on recipe card ]
+Saucy, tangy and so flavorful Grilled BBQ Tofu Vegan Kebabs are slathered in mouthwatering BBQ sauce then grilled to perfection.
+These vegan kebabs feature marinated tofu, plump cherry tomatoes, tender zucchini, and sweet bell pepper.
+Share with a side of corn on the cob and dinner is ready!
+This recipe is vegetarian, vegan and easily gluten free. [ watch the recipe VIDEO on recipe card ]

 A Weakness for BBQ